HaimengBai/431slides/class_26/README.md

             - Consider looking at Jenny Bryan's [Stat545 notes on factors](http://stat545.com/block029_factors.html)
             - You might also consider reading the Factors chapter of [R for Data Science](http://r4ds.had.co.nz/factors.html).
     - **Appealing HW Grades**: If you want me to regrade an assignment, review the [Grade Appeal Policy](https://thomaselove.github.io/431syllabus/general-course-policies.html#grade-appeal-policy---wait-until-december) in the Syllabus, and then request such a regrade by filling out [this Google Form](https://goo.gl/forms/v5zBIuGnrLkbiuXU2) before noon on Wednesday **2017-12-13**.
+    - **Course Evaluations** You will get at least two evaluations for this course.
+The official one from the University should be in your email already.
+Please complete it.
+It's important.
+I will also ask you to fill out one for me about specific details of the class, soon.

 4. FAQ
     - *Should I name my data set* `data`? *Should I name my model* `model`?